Fault Tolerance for Service Function Chains: System Design Overview

 \subsection{Design Choices}

-{\blue We model packet processing as a {\em transaction}.
-FTC carefully collects updated {\em values} of state variables changed during a packet transaction and appends them into the packet.
-As the packet passes through the chain, FTC replicates piggybacked state updates in servers hosting the middleboxes. }
+We model packet processing as a transaction.
+FTC carefully collects updated values of state variables modified during a packet transaction and appends them to the packet.
+As the packet passes through the chain, FTC replicates piggybacked state updates in servers hosting the middleboxes.

+\paragraph{Transactional packet processing:} To accommodate non-determinism due to concurrency, we model the processing of a packet as a transaction, where concurrent accesses to shared state are serialized to ensure that consistent state is captured and replicated. {\blue In other systems, the interleaved order of lock acquisitions and state variable updates between threads is non-deterministic, yet externally observable.
+Capturing and replaying this order is complex and incurs high performance overheads~\cite{rollback}.
+FTC uses transactional packet processing to avoid the complexity and overhead. }

+This model is easily adaptable to hybrid transactional memory, where we can take advantage of the hardware support for transactions~\cite{DAVEDICE}.
+This allows FTC to use modern hardware transactional memory for better performance, when the hardware is present.

-\textbf{Transactional packet processing.} To accommodate non-determinism, we model the processing of a packet as a \emph{transaction} where concurrent accesses to shared state are serialized to ensure that consistent state is captured and later replicated. {\blue In this way, FTC avoids complex observable system states due to parallel packet processing.
-This model also does not reduce concurrency in popular middleboxes, since they already implement similar logic for the correct operation.} For instance, a load balancer and a NAT ensure connection persistence for traffic connections (i.e., a connection is always directed to a unique destination) while accessing a shared flow table \cite{rfc3234,rfc3022}.
+We also observe that this model does not reduce concurrency in popular middleboxes.
+First, these middleboxes already serialize access to state variables for correctness.
+For instance, a load balancer and a NAT ensure {\em connection persistence} (i.e., a connection is always directed to a unique destination) while accessing a shared flow table~\cite{rfc3234,rfc3022}.
 Concurrent threads in these middleboxes must coordinate to provide this property.

+Moreover, most middleboxes share only a few state variables~\cite{chc,stateless}.
+Kablan et al. surveyed five middleboxes for their access patterns to state~\cite{stateless}.
+These middleboxes mostly perform only one or two read/write operations per packet.
+The behavior of these middleboxes allow packet transactions to run concurrently most of the time.

+\paragraph{In-chain replication:} Consensus-based state replication~\cite{lamport2001paxos,raft} requires $2f+1$ replicas for each middlebox to reliably detect and recover from $f$ failures.
+A high-availability cluster approach requires $f+1$ replicas as it relies on a fault tolerant coordinator for failure detection.
+For a chain of $n$ middleboxes, these schemes need $n\times(2f+1)$ and $n\times(f+1)$ replicas.
+Replicas are placed on separate servers, and a {\em na{\"i}ve} placement requires the same number of servers.